 High Conservation Values and their associated management strategies will be reviewed annually as part of the HCV monitoring process.
-This review will also include an assessment of the HCV Assessment Report's alignment with Al-Pac's forest management planning processes, the Northeast Alberta Timber Harvest Planning and Operating Ground Rules, hereafter referred to as "Operating Ground Rules", as well as best management practices identified through a continuous improvement and adaptive management focus.
+This review will also include an assessment of the HCV Assessment Report's alignment with Al-Pac's forest management planning processes, the Alberta Timber Harvest Planning and Operating Ground Rules and the associated Northeast Alberta Regional Area-Specific Addendum, hereafter referred to as "Operating Ground Rules", as well as best management practices identified through a continuous improvement and adaptive management focus.